Click here to download application form

 9.4 The 30 Finalists, once deemed compliant with all the requirements, are qualified to compete for the People’s Choice Award and the Major Individual Awards.

-9.5 All Finalists will be invited to the VAC 31 Awarding Day on March 21, 2017, to witness the announcement of winners and receive their prize/s.
-Venue of the Awarding will be announced online.
+9.5 All Finalists will be invited to the VAC 32 Awarding Day on March 20, 2018, to witness the announcement of winners and receive their prize/s.

 10. Online Voting for People’s Choice Award